 - Brown rice, quinoa, noodles, etc.

-- Begin cooking your rice or quinoa (or do this ahead of time so it’s ready to go.)
+- Begin cooking your rice or quinoa if using.
+(Or do this ahead of time so it’s ready to go.)

 - Meanwhile, thinly slice onion.

 - In a large skillet over med-high heat, sauté onion for 8-10 minutes.
-(I use water/broth for no-oil sauté method.)
+(I use about 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

 - When onion is translucent, add garlic, ginger, and broccoli.
 Stir.

 - Add 1/4 cup water (or vegetable broth), cover, and let broccoli steam for 5 minutes, stirring occasionally.
 (Important: keep an eye on it and add more water/broth as needed to keep the pan from drying out.)